Let’s start with an example from one of my previous trips to set the bar:

 What I’ve learned from the art of packing over the years is that you can often pack much more than you think, as long as you know how.
 Both in terms of weight and volume.

 And I’m gonna give you all my tips on how to pack as efficiently as possible in a second.
-But let me first share with you the example of one of my packing lists.
+But first the example of one of my packing lists.

 3-Week Eurotrip Packing List During Summer